Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 2 Marketing/Competitive Market.md

 They group of people who are most likely to purchase your G&S

 - Marketing efforts are focused on the target market to maximize marking dollars
-- Use Demographics and cryptographic
+- Use Demographics and Psychographics
 #### Demographics
 Study of **obvious** **characteristics** that categorize people
 - Gender